bogosorter/Musicly/docs/user/user.md

 # User documentation
 {:.no_toc}

 This is the user documentation of Musicly.
-Thought work is still underway, its aim is to provide a complete explanation of how Musicly works and how to deal with all its features.
+Its aim is to provide a comprehensive explanation of how Musicly works.
 If you just want a quick introduction, take a look at Musicly's tutorial (`Settings > Tutorial`).

 ## Table of contents
 {:.no_toc}